Tuesday, 25 May 2021

 Converting Water Alkalinity - HCO3 to CaCO3

-When diving into the world of water chemistry, one thing that I've come across is a couple of different units of measurement for water alkalinity.
+When diving into the world of water chemistry, one thing that we've come across is a couple of different units of measurement for water alkalinity.
+It's important that you are measuring water alkalinity with the correct unit of measurement to ensure adjustments you make to your water profile are calculated correctly.

 Alkalinity refers to the acid neutralizing capabilities of the water and is commonly measured in CaCO3 or HCO3.

-My local water report through Sydney water gives an alkalinity reading in mg CaCO3/L. The problem I have is that the brewing app I use (Brewfather) measures water alkalinity in HCO3.
+Our local water report from Sydney Water gives an alkalinity reading in mg CaCO3/L. However, the brewing app we use (Brewfather) measures water alkalinity in HCO3.
+Thankfully, converting between the two is straightforward.

 An example water report from Sydney Water showing water alkalinity